How Sputnik Launched an Era of Technological Fragility

 “Would it severely disrupt the way we live right now?
 Yes,” Collins said.
 “Would people be starving in the streets or would there be civil disobedience?
 That’s hard to say.
 Potentially.”

 Would anything good come out of it?
-Perhaps, Collins said, when the power grid failed and people were left in the darkness, they could see, many of them for the first time, the unobstructed night sky, with the stars of the Milky Way stretching out before them.
-They could look up and gaze at the place where their traveling companions, now silent, once floated along with them.
+Perhaps, Collins said, when the power grid fails and people are left in the darkness, they could see, many of them for the first time, the unobstructed night sky, with the stars of the Milky Way stretching out before them.
+They could look up and gaze at the place where their traveling companions, now silent, float along with them.